Stories from Storyworth

 Remento’s prompt library has fewer than 200 questions, which means it may be hard to find enough relevant questions to choose from if you want to include one story a week in your loved one’s memoir.
 You are able to write your own questions, but you won’t be given any help generating them.

-Storyworth’s prompt library has more than twice the number of questions and is easily searchable by keyword or category.
+Storyworth’s prompt library has almost three times as many questions and is easily searchable by keyword or category.
 You can also rewrite existing questions to feel more relevant or write your own from scratch.

 We’ll use that information to create a list of custom questions specifically tailored to your storyteller.
 You can add them to the queue, edit them, or choose not to use them — it’s up to you.